What is Performance Marketing? – yellowHEAD’s Overview

 They work on a real-time auction system where marketers will pay based on a variety of models, such as when a predetermined action occurs (more models listed below).

 This type of system helps ensure that you will hit your target audience at the right time.
 Your messaging is vital here.
 Grab their attention and inspire them to take action.
-Some digital marketing campaign examples of goals can be:
+Some digital marketing goals can be:

 - Raise brand awareness